 ECDIS displays all chart data at the same (mariner selected) viewing scale.
 In order to avoid leaving parts of the display blank, the display may be rendered using data from multiple datasets using the algorithm defined in Appendix E – Dataset Loading and Display (Rendering) Algorithms.
 These datasets may contain Data Coverage areas with different optimumDisplayScale.

 The area fill OVERSC01 must be used to indicate Data Coverage areas displayed larger than the maximumDisplayScale, when the area has been selected for display by the ECDIS in order to avoid leaving that portion of the display blank.
-These Data Coverage areas are those selected after stage 3.b is reached in the SelectDataCoverages function in Appendix E – Dataset Loading and Display (Rendering) Algorithms..
+These Data Coverage areas are those selected after stage 3.b is reached in the SelectDataCoverages function in Appendix E – Dataset Loading and Display (Rendering) Algorithms.

-For example, An overscale situation arises when the ship approaches a scale boundary from a larger to a smaller scale ENC, typically when leaving harbour.
+For example, an overscale situation arises when the ship approaches a scale boundary from a larger to a smaller scale ENC, typically when leaving harbour.
 In combining data from the large scale and the small scale ENCs to generate a display at the larger scale, the ECDIS will have "grossly enlarged" the small scale data.

 In addition to drawing the scale boundaries, the "grossly overscale" part of the display must be identified with area fill OVERSC01, as illustrated in Figure 1.